The term Pilates comes from a system of exercises put together by Joseph Pilates in the 1920s.

 Clinical-style Pilates is a type of Contemporary Pilates designed to take into consideration muscle weaknesses, back conditions, functional stability and sedentary posture.
 It has more modifications and adaptations than other Pilates types.
 It is usually slower with emphasis on breathing, body awareness and muscle recruitment.

-Classical Pilates contains many flexion exercises (rounding of the spine) which would not be suitable if you already have a rounded upper back posture or have a disc bulge.
+Classical Pilates contains many flexion exercises (rounding of the spine) which may not be suitable if you already have a rounded upper back posture or have a disc bulge.

 There are many different Contemporary types of Pilates – some slower, some fast, some with small equipment, some without.